How do I make my assistant speak / talk? How do I talk to or respond to my user with TTS?

 Tip: If you have variants added to your Speak Step, one of the variants will be played at random when the step is hit in your assistant.

 You can add a variant to the Speak Step by clicking the Add Variant button in the editor's footer.
 This way, you can enable and have your assistant randomly select and say one of your created Variants within the Speak step.
+Clicking on Generate will automatically create more variants inspired by the existing text.

 Visual-View of Variants on Canvas